Webinar & Course Frequently Asked QuestionsHOW CAN I ACCESS THE WEBINAR THAT I PURCHASED? Expand

 To access the recordings of your webinars you will need to be logged into the IIEI website.
-If you don't know your password, click on the "Request new password" tab your account page.
+If you don’t know your password, click on the “Lost your password?” link on the account login page.
 You will then be sent an email with further information.

 Besides our regular webinars, the IIEI offers a series of courses covering herbalism from a global perspective to holistic nutrition.
 These courses include: